-Retirement Savings Plan: Mr. Williams-\$11,622; Mr. Leombruno-\$15,397; Mr. Banks-\$11,575; Mr. Leonti-\$25,368; Mr. Weeks -\$22,602; and Ms. Suever-\$3,800.
+Retirement Savings Plan: Mr. Williams-\$13,476; Mr. Leombruno-\$12,863; Mr. Banks-\$13,681; Ms. Parmentier-\$21,546; and Mr. Weeks-\$25,670.

-Savings Restoration Plan: Mr. Williams-\$5,435; Mr. Leombruno-\$2,451; Mr. Banks-\$6,002; Mr. Leonti-\$44,383; Mr. Weeks-\$39,177; and Ms. Suever-\$1,680.
+Savings Restoration Plan: Mr. Williams-\$1,750; Mr. Leombruno-\$1,347; Mr. Banks-\$1,750; Ms. Parmentier-\$41,176; and Mr. Weeks-\$44,597.

-Defined Contribution Supplemental Retirement Program: Mr. Leombruno-\$51,559; Mr. Leonti-\$149,851; and Mr. Weeks-\$134,285.
+Defined Contribution Supplemental Retirement Program: Mr. Leombruno-\$154,961; Ms. Parmentier-\$146,772; and Mr. Weeks-\$158,753.

-- (b) Reported in this column are cash dividends that Mr. Banks received as dividend equivalents on RSUs that they were granted in fiscal years 2017 and 2019, and cash dividends that Mr. Weeks received as dividend equivalents on RSUs that he was granted in fiscal year 2019. - (c) Reported in this column are amounts reimbursed or incurred by us with respect to: (i) executive long-term disability insurance premiums; and (ii) one or more of the following executive perquisites: (A) leased vehicle, including state sales tax if applicable; (B) spousal travel; (C) executive physicals; (D) matching gifts program; (E) corporate aircraft travel; and (F) certain private club fees.
+- (b) Reported in this column are cash dividends that Mr. Banks received as dividend equivalents on RSUs that he was granted in fiscal years 2017 and 2019, and cash dividends that Ms. Parmentier and Mr. Weeks received as dividend equivalents on RSUs that they were granted in fiscal year 2019. - (c) Reported in this column are amounts reimbursed or incurred by us with respect to: (i) executive long-term disability insurance premiums; and (ii) one or more of the following executive perquisites: (A) leased xehicle, including state sales tax if applicable; (B) spousal travel; (C) executive physicals; (D) matching gifts program; (E) corporate aircraft travel; and (F) certain private club fees.
 The Named Executive Officers also use our loges, box seats or tickets to various entertainment venues.
-However, there is no incremental cost to us for their use of these loges, box seats and tickets.
+However, there is no incremental cost to us for their use of these toges, box seats and tickets.
 Other than the aggregate incremental cost to the Company of each of Messrs.
-Williams' and Banks' personal use of the corporate aircraft of \$38,010 and \$30,362, respectively, and Mr. Leombruno's reimbursement of \$49,200 for private club initiation fees, no Named Executive Officer received an executive perquisite in an amount that exceeds the greater of \$25,000 or 10% of the total amount of executive perquisites received by the Named Executive Officer. - (7) Mr. Leombruno was not a Named Executive Officer in fiscal years 2020 and 2019. - (8) Mr. Weeks was not a Named Executive Officer for fiscal year 2019. - (9) Ms. Suever retired as an executive officer in December 2020, but still qualifies as a Named Executive Officer.
+Williams', Banks' and Leombruno's personal use of the corporate aircraft of \$88,983, \$97,387 and \$31,814, respectively, and Ms. Parmentier's reimbursement of \$69,639 for private club initiation fees, no Named Executive Officer received an executive perquisite in an amount that exceeds the greater of \$25,000 or 10% of the total amount of executive perquisites received by the Named Executive Officer.
+We determine the incremental cost of the personal use of our corporate aircraft taxel aircraft taxel and in the variable operating costs to us, which includes: (i) landing, ramp, and parking fees and expenses; (ii) crew travel expenses; (iii) supplies and catering; (iv) aircraft fuel and oil expenses per hour of flight; (v) any customs, foreign permit, and similar fees; (vi) crew travel; and (vii) passenger ground transportation.
+Because our aircraft, and costs of maintenance and upkeep.